sebastianlehner/DYNOB/README_EN.md

 251 919 253 L

 ### changelog:
-**REV1d - starting 03.06.2026:** Functionality identical to REV1c, additional components have been added to the circuit board (manual soldering is no longer required)
+**REV1d - starting June 03, 2026:** Functionality identical to REV1c, additional components have been added to the circuit board (manual soldering is no longer required)
+**REV1d - starting June 21, 2026:** Alarm delay reduced from 5 seconds to 2 seconds, above 9000 rpm the buzzer beeps due to incorrect motor settings or gear ratio